 On or Off Site Custom Experiential Programs available.

-Caroline presents a rock solid case to convince even the staunchest skeptic to accept their creativity as a critical, elemental trait to face daily stress.
+Caroline presents a rock solid case to convince even the staunchest skeptic to accept their creativity as an inherent, critical, elemental skill to face daily stress with panache.

 Offered as a Keynote, half or full day session.

 By 2030, up to four (or more) million Canadians may need to change occupations or skills to stay in the workforce (McKinsey report).
 You might have already seen this shift, in response to the turbulence caused by COVID-19.

-Research and industry leaders predict a fast moving, gig economy in the coming decades.
-Employees will need to shift quickly to adapt to a rapidly changing environment.
+So, employees will need to shift quickly to adapt to a rapidly changing environment.
 They will need to learn to change job titles and skill sets, and find creative ways to solve problems.
-Also, Artificial Intelligence (AI) will soon take over many traditionally technical and analytical tasks.
-In 2030, 85% of the jobs have not even been invented yet (Dell, 2017).
+Artificial Intelligence (AI) has already started to take over many traditionally technical and analytical tasks.
+In 2030, 85% of the jobs have not even been invented (Dell, 2017).
 How do you prepare for uncertainty?
-Creativity is a crucial skill that can be used as a practice to build resilience and adaptability – key factors to healthy well-being in the years to come.

 Everyone is creative.
-You can build a team that can weather any storm, seeks out new challenges, and has fun at the same time.
+You can learn the skills to weather any storm, seek out new challenges, and have fun at the same time.

 We are all capable of the creativity we will need to succeed in the changing workplace.